-Overview of M&T Bank Corporation and 2010 Financial Performance.
-M&T Bank Corporation (sometimes referred to in this discussion as M&T or the Company) is a bank holding company that offers a wide range of commercial banking, trust and investment services to its customers.
-As of December 31, 2010, M&T had consolidated total assets of \$68.0 billion, deposits of \$49.8 billion and stockholders' equity of \$8.4 billion, and employed 12,301 full-time and 1,334 part-time employees.
-M&T reported net income of \$736 million and diluted earnings per common share of \$5.69 for the year ended December 31, 2010.
-These results represented a significant improvement from the prior year and placed M&T's overall performance in the top quartile of our comparison group of other commercial banking companies (as described below for both the year ending December 31, 2010 and for the period of financial and economic difficulties experienced from 2006 through 2010).
-In addition, M&T's performance in 2010 exceeded its business plan on every key measure, including net income, earnings per common share, return on assets, return on equity, various credit metrics, core earnings ratio and efficiency ratio.
+Overview of M&T Bank Corporation and 2011 Financial Performance.
+M&T Bank Corporation (sometimes referred to in this discussion as M&T or the Company) is a financial holding company that offers a wide range of commercial banking, trust, wealth advisory and investment services to its customers.
+As of December 31, 2011, M&T had consolidated total assets of \$77.9 billion, deposits of \$59.4 billion and shareholders' equity of \$9.3 billion, and employed 14,235 full-time and 1,431 part-time employees.
+M&T reported net income of \$859 million and diluted earnings per common share of \$6.35 for the year ended December 31, 2011, both as reported in accordance with generally accepted accounting principles.
+M&T also improved its return on average assets and average shareholders' equity during the year, maintaining top quartile performance on those key measures relative to our comparison group of other commercial banking companies (as described below).
+M&T's performance in 2011 equaled or exceeded its business plan on every key measure, including net income, earnings per common share, return on assets, return on equity, various credit metrics, and various capital ratios, other than net interest margin and efficiency ratio.
+In addition, M&T's total return to shareholders, while negative for 2011, which was also true for all but one of our comparison group, was above the median of the comparison group for both 2011 and the two-year period of 2010 through 2011, and earnings-per-share growth was in the top quartile of the comparison group for the period of financial and economic difficulties experienced from 2006 through 2011.

 Overview and Objectives of Executive Compensation Programs.
 The objective of M&T's compensation programs is to attract, develop and retain executive officers capable of maximizing performance for the benefit of the Company's shareholders.
-Our compensation philosophy is, and has long been, to emphasize long-term, equity-based compensation for its NEOs and other employees.
+Our compensation philosophy is, and has long been, to emphasize long-term, equity-based compensation for its Named Executive Officers (sometimes referred to as NEOs) and other employees.
 This philosophy allows M&T to align its compensation with performance in two ways:

-- first, by explicitly linking the size and kind of equity awards to be granted to the NEOs based on the performance of the Company in the past; and - second, by tying the NEOs' ultimate realized compensation to the future value of M&T Common Stock based on the performance of the Company and in alignment with our shareholders.
+- first, by explicitly linking the size and kind of equity awards to be granted to the NEOs based on the performance of the Company in the past; and - second, by tying the NEOs' ultimate realized compensation to the future value of M&T Common Stock based on the performance of the Company and in alignment with our shareholders, and by seeking to balance growth with prudent risk-taking.